Enabling technology includes various forms of devices and technology to support an individual to live as independently as possible. Examples include:

 - Home sensors (e.g., motion sensors and carbon monoxide detectors).

-The Enabling Technology Engagement Network (ETEN), led by ADvancing States and National Association of State Directors of Developmental Disabilities Services (NASDDDS), brings together state policymakers, health plan partners, and tech vendors to address challenges, accelerate innovation, and open doors to new market opportunities.
+The Enabling Technology Engagement Network (ETEN), led by ADvancing States and the National Association of State Directors of Developmental Disabilities Services (NASDDDS), brings together state policymakers, health plan partners, and technology vendors to address challenges, accelerate innovation, and open doors to new market opportunities.

 The State of Enabling Technology in LTSS Programs in 2024